ho4040/whodid/README.md

 # Make exceptions

-To avoid count added module in commit speicify Regexp on 'whodid.json'.
+To avoid counting of external library files or image files in commit,

+please just specify Regexp on 'whodid.json' and make it place this file in your project directory.

 ```json
 {